podrezo/travel-map/README.md

 ## How do I clone this?

 Simply make a fork and edit the parts you want.
 The project is intended to be hosted at the root of a subdomain, but I tried to use relative pathing as much as possible to make it easy to adapt for serving it at a non-root path.
 The main things you'll want to change are the hero image `img/hero.jpg` and the "about me" text in `index.html`, as well as the actual database of locations `data/locations.geojson` and any specific images and descriptions in the `data/descriptions` directory.
+All I ask is that you please attribute me on the website somewhere in a visible place.

 ## Tech behind the project